questdb/questdb.io/docs/operations/data-retention.md

 └── 2021-01-05
 ```

-Partitions can then be dropped using the following queries:
+Partitions can be dropped using the following queries:

 ```
---Delete a specific DAY partition
-ALTER TABLE my_table DROP PARTITION LIST '2021-01-01';

---Drop days before 2021-01-04
+--Delete days before 2021-01-03
-ALTER TABLE my_table
+ALTER TABLE my_table DROP PARTITION
-DROP PARTITION
-WHERE timestamp < to_timestamp('2021-01-04', 'yyyy-MM-dd');
+WHERE timestamp < to_timestamp('2021-01-03', 'yyyy-MM-dd');
 ```

-The syntax reference for dropping partitions can be found on the [ALTER TABLE DROP PARTITION](/docs/reference/sql/alter-table-drop-partition) page.